TecArt/tecart-onlyoffice/README.md

 # tecart-onlyoffice

 This piece of software connects the TecArt CRM with OnlyOffice.
-Just copy this files to the /lib/onlyoffice folder.
+Just copy these files to the /lib/onlyoffice folder.